 - All riders must display their Magalies Adventure race numbers at all times during a stage.
 Riders not displaying official race numbers will be regarded as non-participants and will be prevented from continuing on the route by marshals.

 - Race numbers must be properly attached to the handlebars of the bike with cable ties provided, and must be placed in front of cables etc so as not to be obscured in any way.
 Riders will be required to remove and reaffix numbers if they are found to be obscured.
 Runners will be provided with a race number.

 - Riders must not cut, modify or mutilate their race numbers in any way.
 No stickers may be added or removed.

 - It is each participant’s responsibility to keep their race numbers relatively clean and legible at all times, and no rider may start a stage with a dirty number.
 Loss of a race number will cost R50 to replace.

 14. Nutrition and Hydration

-- The Magalies Adventure will take place in early October.
+- The Magalies Adventure will take place in October.
 It could be extremely hot so please ensure that you have appropriate clothing and hydration.

 - Riders must ensure that they keep themselves properly hydrated and carry sufficient nutrition for at least 45km of riding.